Willows Substance Use Treatment Center Expansion

-Considering that 80% of women seeking treatment for drug abuse report histories of sexual or physical assault, FIT’s Family Willows Substance Use Treatment Center uses trauma-informed care to help women develop coping skills for addiction and trauma histories and to rebuild a sense of control and empowerment.
-With a treatment program that is trauma informed and gender-specific, FIT’s program fills a key gap in services for females while also reducing the public health implications of substance misuse.
+Considering that 80% of women seeking treatment for drug abuse report histories of sexual or physical assault, Families in Transition-New Horizons’s Willows Substance Use Treatment Center uses trauma-informed care to help women develop coping skills for addiction and trauma histories and to rebuild a sense of control and empowerment.
+With a treatment program that is trauma informed and gender-specific, the programming fills a key gap in services for females while also reducing the public health implications of substance misuse.

-Families in Transition is holding a groundbreaking ceremony for construction of the second and third floors of the Manchester Recovery and Treatment Center on Tuesday, February 21, 2017.
-Click here for more information about the event.
+Families in Transition-New Horizons (FIT-NH) held a groundbreaking ceremony for construction of the second and third floors of the Manchester Recovery and Treatment Center on Tuesday, February 21, 2017.

 The Families in Transition-New Horizons Willows Substance Use Treatment Center and HOPE for New Hampshire Recovery, through the Community Development Finance Authority (CDFA), received $300,000 and $600,000 respectively, in NH State Tax Credits for businesses to support our project.
 Through the Tax Credit Program, companies receive a state business tax credit worth 75% the contribution pledged.
 In fact, after federal tax benefits are accounted for, it typically only costs 11% of their donation.
 To learn more about tax credits and to calculate how much your business’s donation would cost click here.